 If you choose to add the optional ingredients, those will provide additional health benefits such as more plant-based protein, fiber, and healthy fats.

 For more information about best choices, check out our ingredient guide!

 Will Smoothies Keep in the Fridge?

-Want some more healthy smoothie recipes?
+Want more healthy breakfast recipes?

 - 1 cup frozen fruit

-- 1 cup lightly packed dark leafy greens (optional)
+- 1 cup lightly packed leafy greens

-- 6-8 ice cubes (optional)
+- 6-8 ice cubes

-Place all ingredients in a blender and puree.
+- Place all ingredients in a blender and puree.
 Enjoy!